summer1984/log-analysis-tool/README.md

 The log analysis reporting tool is a Python program run from the command line.

-Using the psycopg2 module and SQL queries, the program analyzes data and prints plain-text reports about the site's user activity.
+Using the psycopg2 module and SQL queries, the program analyzes data and prints plain-text reports about a site's user activity.

 ## Requirements